kchenery/nagios/README.md

-nagios
+Nagios
 ======

-Nagios checks, plugins etc that I have created and use
+This is just a repository of nagios checks, plugins etc that I have created and use.